-To: The Governing Body of Aquinas College and Secretary of State for Education acting through Education Funding Agency
+To: The Governing Body of Aquinas College and Secretary of State for Education acting through the Department for Education ("the Department")

-In accordance with the terms of our engagement letter and further to the requirements of the funding agreement with Education Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Aquinas College during the period 1 August 2015 to 31 July 2016 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 28th September 2017 and further to the requirements of the funding agreement with the Education and Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Aquinas College during the period 1 August 2016 to 31 July 2017 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Joint Audit Code of Practice issued jointly by Skills Funding Agency and Education Funding Agency.
-In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which Education Funding Agency has other assurance arrangements in place.
+The framework that has been applied is set out in the Post 16 Audit Code of Practice ("the Code") issued by the Department.
+In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the Department has other assurance arrangements in place.

-This report is made solely to the Governing Body of Aquinas College and the Education Funding Agency in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Governing Body of Aquinas College and Education Funding Agency those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Governing Body of Aquinas College and Education Funding Agency for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the Governing Body of Aquinas College and the Department in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the Governing Body of Aquinas College and the Department those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Governing Body of Aquinas College and the Department for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of Aquinas College and the reporting accountant
+Respective responsibilities of Aguinas College and the reporting accountant